 One of the most extensive collections of Australian military badges was amassed by Bob Gray from 1927 and donated to the Army Museum of South Australia in the 1980s.
-This collection contained several King’s Colonials and later King Edward’s Horse headdress and collar badges, a shoulder title and buttons (Figure 166).
+This collection contained several genuine King’s Colonials and later King Edward’s Horse headdress and collar badges, a shoulder title and buttons (Figure 166).
 A number of collections of King's Colonials and King Edward's Horse headdress and collar badges have been sold at auction in the UK including a fine set by Dix Noonan Webb in 2011 shown in Figure 167.
 Figure 166: The Bob Gray collection of King’s Colonials and King Edward’s Horse headdress and collar badges, shoulder titles and buttons (Photograph courtesy of a Sydney collector).
 The stylised and intertwined KC shoulder title shown as the bottom badge is actually a Kinross-shire Constabulary shoulder title.
 Figure 167: A collection of King’s Colonials and King Edward’s Horse headdress and collar badges (Courtesy of Dix Noonan Webb auctioneers, UK).

 The determination that a King’s Colonials headdress badge is genuine example requires a thorough examination of the badge.
 The characteristics that can be used to help determine if a King’s Colonials headdress badge is genuine or a copy are the metal finish of the badge; the sharpness of the badge details; the type and position of the fastening loops; the appearance of the solder used to braze the loops to the rear of the badge; and the size and weight of the badge.
 The key characteristic is the relative sharpness of the finely detailed features on the badge.
 The sizes and weights of badges are not stated in this analysis as to retain key information which may otherwise allow for more accurate copying of badges.
 It should not be understated that these characteristics are only a guide and are by no means definitive or exhaustive.